For Corporates

 We’re partnering with values-driven organisations to bring this work into the workplace and to fund our impact where it’s needed most.

-Why Body Image is a Corporate Issue?
+Why is Body Image a Corporate Issue?

 66% of 11–16 year-olds in England